pat-togonon/contact-list-app/README.md

 <h3>2.
 Create</h3>

-The form has on each input tags and upon the submission of the form.
+The form has validations on each input tag and upon the submission of the form.

 <img src="/images/4-add-in-new-contact.png" />